 Foundation issues are one of the top homeowner concerns across the nation.
-The number one issue with a home that is often judged as a foundation problem red flag, is cracks in your drywall.
+One of the surest signs of foundation problems can be new or expanding cracks in the drywall.
 These are legitimate concerns unless you know what you are looking for.

 Cracks in your home can be something as benign as drying concrete in new homes or could be the results of a foundation settlement problem that needs to be resolved.
 Knowing what different cracks look like and mean for your McKinney home is important.
 Here are some of the warning signs to look out for before calling a foundation repair company.

 Your home is subject to creating different types of cracks that can pop up in your foundation walls, basement floors, and more.
 These cracks can range from harmless spider cracks to large, vertical and steep cracks that are a cry for help from your home.